Abortion-rights supporters demonstrate in Seattle and across the U.S.

 Several hundred people gathered at Seattle’s Cal Anderson Park Saturday morning in support of abortion rights, part of a nationwide series of rallies expected to draw tens of thousands of people.

-Protesters carried signs reading “abortion is healthcare” and “stopped forced pregnancy,” and the American Civil Liberties Union, Northwest Abortion Access Fund and other groups passed out information.
+Protesters carried signs reading “abortion is health care” and “stop forced pregnancy,” and the American Civil Liberties Union, Northwest Abortion Access Fund and other groups passed out information.

 “We must make it obvious and known that we are a sanctuary state,” said Dawn Dailey as she unfurled a huge sign on the lawn reading, “Save Roe.”